aklinker1/multi-proc/README.md

 yarn add multi-proc
 ```

-Globally would a be a pretty good move if you want to use it outside of a project, so you wouldn't have to create a package.json becore using it.
+Globally would a be a pretty good move if you want to use it outside of a project, so you wouldn't have to create a `package.json` before using it.

 ### Configuration